-RCS messaging has come a long way since its inception and has a bright future ahead.
+Rich messaging service has come a long way since its inception and has a bright future ahead.
 With the new developments in cross-platform messaging, it’s no longer confined to Android devices, making it more accessible to millions of people worldwide.
 Furthermore, RCS messaging has immense potential in the business world, with various companies adopting the protocol for secure communication.
+With the feature of conversational ad, Businesses can esily track their conversations.
 With carriers and device manufacturers working towards full RCS adoption, the future of messaging seems bright.

 Final Verdict – Does RCS use cellular data?

 Yes, RCS uses cellular data to send and receive messages, but the data usage is minimal compared to other apps.
 Additionally, RCS messaging offers a plethora of features that traditional SMS or MMS lacks, making it a more sophisticated messaging protocol.
 RCS messaging is a valuable addition to the messaging world, and its future looks promising.